 Careers areas include conservation biology, environmental consultancy or in conservation education.
 You may find work in a non-governmental organisation (NGO), charity, zoo, private company, a government body or in a related field such as ecotourism.
 You’re also in the perfect position to continue your academic career and move up to our Animal and Environmental Sciences PhD.

 Your work will be assessed in a range of ways to reflect the scope and aims of our course.
-These include assignments, field-work, case studies, group work and presentations.
+These include written assignments such as scientific reports and essays, field-work, case studies, group work and presentations.

 The Faculty of Science & Technology is one of the largest of five faculties at Anglia Ruskin University.
 Whether you choose to study with us full- or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, to a BSc, MSc, PhD or professional doctorate.